Pingdred/apriori-mysql/README.md

 Introducing indexes on the transaction table and `Large_ItemSet_k` tables could speed up the generation of candidate ItemSets and the support calculation, but introducing indexes has some problems:
 - InnoDB supports up to 64 secondary indexes per table, which might not be enough if the number of Items is too high;
-- You could dynamically add and drop indexes while executing the `Apriori` procedure but modifying the information schema is onerous and would perhaps affect performance more than when the introduction of indexes improves it;
+- You could dynamically add and drop indexes while executing the `Apriori` procedure but modifying the information schema is onerous and would perhaps affect performance more than the introduction of indexes improves it;

 To solve the indexing problem, one could switch to a different representation of the transaction table, such as the [Compressed Sparse Row](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_row_(CSR,_CRS_or_Yale_format)) representation.